 East India Companies as chartered companies

-East India Companies were chartered by their home states to conduct long-distance trade between Europe and Asia in the period between 1600 and 1800.
+East India Companies were chartered by their home states to conduct long-distance trade between and in the period between 1600 and 1800.
 These companies in the process received privileges and rights that would help them make a profit when conducting long-distance trade with all associated the risks.
 They were burdened by the costs of maintaining their presence and conducting trade despite the hostile actions of other Europeans and Asians on land and at sea.
 Beyond their territorial waters, they were left to their own devices, because their respective home navies could not protect them until the late 18th century.1

 There were also several smaller East India Companies that were more specialized and experienced periods of frantic commercial activity with longer periods of inactivity.
 The Danish Asiatic Company was most active between 1616–50, followed by a relatively stagnant period after 1650.
 It was succeeded by a second company called the Danish East India Company between 1670 and 1729, which aimed to revitalize Danish commerce.
 When the activity of this company slowed towards the end of this period, it was succeeded by the Danish Asiatic Company.
 The latter prospered during a new flowering of Danish trade from 1732 until its quick demise in 1807.
 The Ostend Company (Generale Indische Compagnie) lasted from 1723 until 1732, when several shareholders moved to Sweden and founded the Swedish East India Company in 1731.6 This company existed until the end of the 18th century.
 There were also several attempts to establish an East India Company in other countries, which either took no or only few voyages to Asia.
 They are therefore not treated in this article.